alexyorke/ssd-protect/README.md

 # ssd-protect
 Get notified when an app writes a lot of data to your SSD.
 You can adjust the thresholds as to how much an app has to write in the script file.

+You can run it like this:

+`bash path/to/ssd-protect.sh disktype megabytesThreshold`

+Where `disktype` is the name of the disk (after /dev/) and `megabytesThreshold` is how many megabytes can be written before you should be notified.

 Sample notification:

 `10000 megabyte(s) have been written since last check, threshold is 1000 mb!`